 Where and When?

 The walk was cancelled in 2020 due to concerns about the coronavirus.
 A small number of people still turned out, and the fundraising part of the event still happened.
+Hopefully the event can officially return in 2022.

 What to Expect